 Social Action and Mission Committee (SAM)

 Our Social Action and Missions Committee oversees much of our outreach.
-However, we’re a “permission giving” church, so throughout the year various groups within the church carry out their own mission efforts.
+However, throughout the year various groups and individuals within the church carry out their own mission efforts.
 Each month, SAM focuses on a project, initiative or organization that is making a difference in the lives of others, contributing funds and much-needed supplies as well as raising awareness of their efforts within our church community.
 Focus projects support local, regional, national and global needs, through organizations like Habitat for Humanity, the Lowell Transitional Living Center, the Lowell Alternative House, and the Chelmsford’s “Secret Santa” program.

 St. Paul’s Soup Kitchen

 Throughout the year (on all months with a 5th Monday) CCC prepares and serves dinner for the hungry and homeless at St. Paul’s Kitchen at the Eliot Presbyterian Church in Lowell.
 Members make shepherd’s pies and desserts, and our crew prepares dinner for 100-150 guests in need of a hot meal in a safe, welcoming environment.
 St. Paul’s Kitchen is run entirely on a volunteer basis and serves more than 20,000 free meals every year.

 Each year, members of Central Congregational Church travel to West Virginia and to Downeast Maine to help make homes warm, safe and dry for residents in need.
 We tackle challenging renovation projects, scrape and paint houses, build and repair porches and handicapped ramps, helping repair homes and lives.
 Our goal is to make God’s love visible to those we serve.
 It is a life-changing experience for both those serving as well as those being served.